 The family current farms 1500 acres of corn, soybeans, and hay, as well as 20 acres of pumpkins.
 The Schuett Family features fresh vegetables including sweet corn at their roadside stand, a corn maze, pick your own pumpkins, hayrides, Christmas trees, grass-fed beef.
 Groups welcome.

 Schuster's Playtime Farm blends nature, agriculture and pure entertainment in a manner uniquely its own.
 Our centennial round barn is a sight to behold and stories of its past capture the attention of kids (young and old).
 The rolling hills, woods and cropland make a wagon ride to the pumpkin patch about more than just getting a pumpkin.
 It gives our guests the opportunity to sit back, take a deep breath of the country air and relax.
 Our "backyard" feels like a bustling county fair from shooting cannons to pig races to feeding the goats plus gobs of activities you've just never quite experienced this way before.
 The smells and tastes of fall abound at the farm with our own cider donuts, hand-dipped caramel apples, farm-made apple crisp and pumpkin cake and fresh fudge.
 October isn't just for the daytime crowd though either.
 For years now, Schuster's Haunted Forest has been THE outdoor haunt attraction in south central Wisconsin-from the wagon ride to the heart stopping walk through the forest.
-Our Fall Festival season runs September 20st-October 31st.
-We also host private engagements--weddings, parties, field trips, company picnics, birthdays-5/1-10/31.
+Our Fall Festival season runs mid-September through October.
+We also host private engagements--weddings, parties, field trips, company picnics, and birthdays from May through October.